 Full recovery takes at least a year, and it may take longer for your artificial knee to feel completely normal.

 The short answer is, yes.
 With proper rehabilitation, many athletes are able to go back to the playing field.
-Doctors have even found that patients who exercise, and avoid “non-recommended” sports showed stronger knee functionsthan those who avoid exercise and being active after surgery.
+Doctors have even found that patients who exercise, and avoid “non-recommended” sports showed stronger knee functions than those who avoid exercise and being active after surgery.
 The reason may be that by exercising, you build up muscles and other structures that support your knee.
-Athletes are also especially better are correcting their form, and protecting their knee.
+Athletes are also especially better at correcting their form, and protecting their knee.

-Yet extra caution is still needed.
-Some sports, like powerlifting, put too much stress on the knee, and may be permanently on a patient’s blacklist after surgery.
-Other sports, like swimming and cycling are recommended by surgeons to help build strength and flexibility.
-A study found that athletes who underwent TKR were able to return to low impact sports 13 weeks after surgery.
+While the knee may be back in good form, extra caution is still needed.
+Some sports, like powerlifting, put too much stress on the knee, and hence these sports or similar activities must be avoided.
+However, sports like swimming and cycling are recommended by surgeons to help build strength and flexibility.
+One study found that athletes who underwent TKR were able to return to low impact sports 13 weeks after surgery.
 Still, it is important to consult with your doctor before going back to any kind of physical activity.

 Physical therapy is an important part of recovery.
 Doctors send patients home with a list of exercises.
 Sticking to the program is even more important for athletes.
 Doctors usually tailor an intensive rehabilitation program based on the needs of an athlete.

-Knee replacement surgery may seem frightening.
-But many actually have their knees replaced, and go on to live more mobile, active lifestyles.
-Schedule an appointment with us at the Dr. Andrew Quoc Dutton Orthopaedic and Sports Clinic if you have any questions about your treatment options.
+Knee replacement surgery may seem daunting, but many have had their knees replaced and gone on to live more mobile, active lifestyles.
+Schedule an appointment with us at the Dr Andrew Quoc Dutton Orthopaedic and Sports Clinic if you have any questions about your treatment options.